Updated: May 6

-Designing jewelry from the craft store aisle is an overwhelming nightmare.
+Designing jewelry from the craft store aisle can be overwhelming..
 The kit above features lobster clasps, toggles, crimps (little gold and silver beads), earring hooks, stick pins, eye pins and jump rings.
 It's been sitting under my sisters bed for 15 years.

 While it's nice to have every element that one could possibly dream, it's not how DMA classes encourage learners to prep for creation.

-The upcoming Jewelry Making Class on Outschool encourages learners to shop for pieces more like this bracelet which includes elements that can be re purposed when crafting.
+This hands on workshop encourages learners to shop at thrift stores for pieces more like this bracelet which includes elements that can be repurposed when crafting.
 Find items that have beads or chain that appeals to you.
 You will need a pair of needle nose pliers and a pair of wire cutters - then reworking those elements will be easy.
 This image shows stick pins (holding the blue beads), a lobster claw with ring (clasp) and jump rings (holding each charm to the chain) that can all be reworked into a fresh design.

 By adding or removing elements, makers can turn an old piece into something totally different, without accumulating packages of craft supplies.
 The quality of findings also tends to be better in used jewelry than cheaper craft supplies.
 So you'll have one good clasp for your necklace, instead of 15 garbage ones.
 Plus the necklace probably offers other goodies to pick apart.